ankitects/anki-betas/src/anki2.1.45.md

 - Added an option in the Preferences screen to customize the starting search text (eg, to start with "deck:current").
 - More reliably scroll to the current card.
-- When opening the Browse screen during review, all cards in the deck are shown (thanks to Rumo).
 - New tag icons and associated backend work (thanks to Henrik).

 HTML editor, thanks to Henrik: